 This your beloved blogger found himself, like a beam of light in the middle of space, being dragged by the impossible gravity of a black hole, past the event horizon; virtue of his membership in the demography of the Millennial class; and no, I assure you, mechanism of free will, I really do, into attending Yayoi Kusama's Infinity Mirrors exhibit at the Seattle Art Museum.
 Two hours in line: not nearly as egregious as queueing for barbecue, especially when you have a companion with whom to debate the fundamental tensions between technocracy and liberty.
 Which, depending on who you are, is either entirely beside the point or the point entirely.

-The following is a field report.
+The following is my field report.

 Make no mistake, the absolute focus in Kusama's art is the incarnate Narcissus, finding himself drawn not to a single reflection in a forest pond, but an infinite number of equally seductive doppelgangers—none of which, of course, can be actualized—like some species of Buridan's ass stuck not between a bale of hay and a bucket of water, but stuck, still stuck, in a space where every conceivable two-dimensional force vector pulls with equal and unrelenting ferocity.
 Each reflection of a reflection, each succeeding simulacrum, is a barrage of photons slamming your retinas some infinitesimal time apart, a visualization of the Heraclitean adage, "No man ever steps in the same river twice, for it's not the same river and he's not the same man," a reflection of what was, what might have been, what could have been, but wasn't.
 And you see this woven line of shades and spectres, right